 Board of Directors

 Francine Grimaldi Rienstra celebrates over forty years of business and communication experience.
 She is a University of Arizona graduate and has worked in radio, television, and marketing in both for-profit and the non-profit industries.
-Ms. Rienstra has founded, developed, and sold two businesses and is currently the Founder of Via de Dios, a 501(c)(3) Arizona non-profit organization dedicated to establishing a Christian Center for Education, Consolidating Organizations, Renewing the Spirit, and Unity.
+Ms. Rienstra has founded, developed, and sold two businesses and is currently the Founder of Via de Dios, a 501(c)(3) Arizona non-profit organization dedicated to establishing a Christian Center to encourage unity, collaborate and partner with organizations and promote spiritual renewal through classes, events and retreats.

 Between 1984 and 1994, Ms. Rienstra’s tenacity paid off after a ten-year competitive battle with over 40 opponents for one new FM radio license allocated to Tucson by the Federal Communications Commission.
 The company was successful through the lengthy process to emerge the winner of the radio license for 104.1FM.
 In 1994, she signed-on and launched 104.1FM and within a year she oversaw the growth of the radio station to become the number one rated station in its target audience.
 Anticipating the future of independently owned radio stations having to compete with corporate giants in that era, Francine sold the station to Roy P. Disney.
 Over her career she has also launched the sales department for KJZZ 580AM, and managed local marketing efforts for the launch of WB58 TV (now the CW).